 Nicknamed ‘the wild one’, this absolutely stunning rug is truly hard to part with.
-There have been a few small repairs made to this rug over time (see photos), which points to how much it has been pre-loved and cherished.
 What on earth was going on in the weaver’s mind as she created this masterpiece?
-Whatever, just looking at it makes me smile!
+Whatever, just looking at it makes me smile!"